-Spaceship Earth is soon to be out of commission, under construction for the next two years.
-Previously supposed to close May 26 so that Spaceship Earth could get a face lift, it is now uncertain when Spaceship Earth will close.
-As part of the larger EPCOT revamp this is planned to complete by 2022 just in time for the 40th Anniversary of the park.
+Spaceship Earth previously supposed to close May 26 so that Spaceship Earth could get a face lift, is now operating as normal.
+No plans to close or refurbish the attraction at preset.
+As this is one of the construction projects at Walt Disney World in 2020 that has been cancelled.
+As part of the larger EPCOT revamp was planned to complete by 2022 just in time for the 40th Anniversary of the park.
 So, with the arrival of refurbishments galore at Walt Disney World EPCOT, announced at D23 last August, we learned the parks renovations are extensive.
 Now, we’re not ones to get too nostalgic, especially since we haven’t actually been Disney vacationers that long ( hey there 2013!).
 BUT, with the name change back to all caps, EPCOT, the relocation of the Starbucks, and the removal of the Martin Short O’Canada 360 film in all it’s cheesy glory, we decided to get a little sentimental about Spaceship Earth.
-Plus we’re sharing the full Dame Judi Dench Spaceship Earth Script and what we know about the Spaceship Earth Refurbishment Plans so far.
+Plus we’re sharing the full Dame Judi Dench Spaceship Earth Script, so we can revel in Spaceship Earth as we know it a while longer.

 The Spaceship Earth Story